simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 ##### Add Minio

-To be able to upload media files to a local S3 compatible storage, I added [Minio](https://min.io/) to the docker-compose file.
-Minio is an open source object storage server compatible with Amazon S3 cloud storage service.
-With Minio we can upload media files locally on port 9000 and access the Minio console on port 9001.
-I was not able to use a local mock AWS S3 mock server, as it seems that the AWS S3 client used by Mastodon is hard wired to use the AWS S3 API endpoints.
-Hence, I had to use Minio instead.
+To be able to upload media files to a local S3-compatible storage, we can add [Minio](https://min.io/) to the Docker Compose file.
+Minio is an open source object storage server that is compatible with the Amazon S3 cloud storage service.
+With Minio, we can upload media files locally on port 9000 and access the Minio console on port 9001.
+I was unable to use a local AWS S3 mock server because the AWS S3 client used by Mastodon appears to be hardwired to use the AWS S3 API endpoints.
+Therefore, I had to use Minio instead.

 ```yaml
 minio: